-Joint replacement is a surgical procedure in which a worn out or injured joint is replaced with a new, artificial joint.
+Joint replacement is a surgery where a worn out or injured joint is replaced with a new, artificial joint.
 Depending on the patient's medical situation, lifestyle, age, and other factors, the type of surgery and materials used will vary.
 Valley Medical Center's surgeons carefully assess the procedure and materials most appropriate to each patient's unique needs.

 Ninety to 95 percent of patients who undergo joint replacement surgery experience significantly reduced pain levels and increased mobility.
 Many feel they have been able to get back to the things they most enjoy in life.
-The Joint Center at Valley Medical Center offers a caring and supportive program that will help you maximize your surgical options.
+The Joint Center at Valley Medical Center offers a caring and supportive program that will help you make the most of your surgical options.

 Most patients experience only mild to moderate discomfort in the days and weeks following joint replacement surgery.
 In the majority of cases, individuals will be mobile within hours of their surgery.

 To replace a knee or hip, the surgery generally lasts about 1 or 2 hours.

 An incision is made on the front or side of your knee and the damaged bone is removed.
 The surfaces of your knee structure are prepped and shaped to hold the new joint.
 The new joint is then aligned and secured to the thighbone, kneecap and shinbone.
 Your orthopedic surgeon will discuss this procedure with you in more detail and answer any questions or concerns you may have.
 Learn more.

 An incision is made on the side or front of your hip and the damaged joint is removed.
 The surface of your old socket is smoothed and the new socket is put into the pelvis.
 The new ball-and-stem component is inserted into the head of your thighbone.
 Then, the new ball and stem are joined with the socket.
 Your orthopedic surgeon will talk about this procedure with you in more detail and answer any questions or concerns you may have.
 Learn more.